wendyju/InteractionPrototyping/README.md

 Center for Design Research
 Stanford University

-This repo containts the source materials for the Make This! - Introduction to Electronics Prototypig with Arduino at CHI '16 in San Jose, CA.
+This repo containts the source materials for the Make This! - Introduction to Electronics Prototypig with Arduino at CHI '17 in Cenver Colorado.

 ## Instructions:
 1. Build robot circuit with Arduino, servo, LEDs, potentiometer, and FSR